lol768/bins/README.md

 ### x11/clipboard (Linux-only)

 If you are in an environment without `x11`, use `cargo install --no-default-features` to disable clipboard support for bins.
 If clipboard support is enabled, which it is by default, your build will fail without `x11`!
+Note that it's not sufficient to simply have X11 installed, you need the development libraries/headers (provided by `xorg-dev` on Debian systems).

 It is also worth noting that the crate used for clipboard support only fills the X clipboard while bins is running, so unless you are using a clipboard manager, you won't be able to effectively use clipboard support on Linux.
 If this is